scipopt/scip/INSTALL.md

 Troubleshooting
 ---------------

-If you have a problem with your cmake configuration and just want to build scip with all the available dependencies, the simplest solution is to activate the `AUTOBUILD` option:
+If you have a problem with your cmake configuration and just want to build scip with all the available dependencies, the **simplest solution is to activate the `AUTOBUILD` option**:
 ```
 cmake .. -DAUTOBUILD=on
 ```